 - How much is the council tax and what are the average utility costs?

-Consider whether there is enough storage, if the garden is too large or too small, whether the property needs updating, if the rooms are big enough for your needs, if there are any damp smells and whether or not the windows and electrics are in good condition.
+Consider whether there is enough storage, if the garden is too large or too small, whether the property needs updating and if so, whether you have the funds and/or expertise to complete the work, if the rooms are big enough for your needs, if there are any damp smells and whether or not the windows and electrics are in good condition.